dmrschmidt/DSWaveformImage/README.md

 Migration
 ---------
+### In 14.0.0
+* Minimum iOS Deployment target is 15.0, macOS is 12.0 to remove internal usage of deprecated APIs
+* `WaveformAnalyzer` and `WaveformImageDrawer` now return `Result<[Float] | DSImage, Error>` when used with completionHandler for better error handling
+* `WaveformAnalyzer` is now stateless and requires the URL in `.samples(fromAudioAt:count:qos:)` instead of its constructor
+* SwiftUI's `WaveformView` has a new constructor that provides optional access to the underlying `WaveformShape`, which is now used for rendering, see [#78](https://github.com/dmrschmidt/DSWaveformImage/issues/78)

 ### In 13.0.0
 * Any mentions of `dampening` & similar were corrected to `damping` etc in [11460b8b](https://github.com/dmrschmidt/DSWaveformImage/commit/11460b8b8203f163868ba774d1533116d2fe68a1).
 Most notably in `Waveform.Configuration`.
 See [#64](https://github.com/dmrschmidt/DSWaveformImage/issues/64).
 * styles `.outlined` & `.gradientOutlined` were added to `Waveform.Style`, see https://github.com/dmrschmidt/DSWaveformImage#what-it-looks-like